evanbrown-unr/simple-os-sim/README.md

 After that, the process is ran with all processes\operations being logged to the monitor and\or a logfile.

-PHASE ONE:
+## Phase One

 For the first phase, we are implementing an FCFS scheduling algorithm, as it is the simplest to work with.
+After finishing the project to specification, I feel like the design pattern I chose will help me when I add to or add more modules later on.
+Obviously, with the nature of Java, the program has a very object oriented approach which makes it easier to read, debug, and extend.